 Top-Load Placement in Auto Transport: What It Is and When to Request It

-If you have ever driven down the highway alongside a large car carrier, you have likely noticed that vehicles are stacked in two distinct rows.
-This configuration is standard for the industry, designed to maximize efficiency and keep shipping costs affordable.
-However, not all spots on that trailer are created equal.
-In the auto transport world, the "Upper Deck" or Top-Load Placement is widely considered the premium spot on an open carrier.
+If you have driven alongside a large car carrier on the highway, you have noticed that vehicles are stacked in two distinct rows.
+This double-deck configuration is standard in the industry, designed to maximize efficiency and keep costs affordable.
+However, not all spots on that trailer are equal.
+The Upper Deck — or “Top-Load Placement” — is widely considered the premium position on an open carrier.

 What Does “Top-Load” Actually Mean?